 She made guest appearances with the Mobile Ballet, the Sea Coast Ballet in New Hampshire, and with the Worcester Youth Ballet.
 She performed in Charleston, South Carolina’s Piccolo Spoleto Festival where she received praise for her portrayal of “Kitri” in the wedding pas de deux of Don Quixote and “Juliet” in the balcony pas de deux of Romeo and Juliet.
 She also appeared as a principal dancer in two nationally broadcast television commercials.

 In addition to her artistic background, Ms. DeFanti has expertise in educating dancers about psychological aspects of dance and performing.
 She graduated with honors from Brown University with a degree in Psychology.
-She also holds both a Master of Arts and Masters of Education in Psychological Counseling from Columbia University’s Teachers College, and had the privilege of working as a primary therapist in the department of psychiatry at Mount Sinai Medical Center in New York City.
+She also holds both a Master of Arts and Master of Education in Psychological Counseling from Columbia University’s Teachers College, and had the privilege of working as a primary therapist in the department of psychiatry at Mount Sinai Medical Center in New York City.